The Mountain Between Us (film): Production

+Development

 The project was first in development in January 2012, with Mexican director Gerardo Naranjo set to direct a script by J. Mills Goodloe.
 In August 2012, Scott Frank was hired to re-write the script.
 In November 2014, Hany Abu-Assad replaced Naranjo, and Chris Weitz was later hired to re-write the script.

 Abu-Assad has said of the film, "I really didn’t see an epic love story against the background of survival, I think optimism and hope is crucial to survive.
 And to go on with your life even if you’ve had a lot of bad luck.
 So if you give (in) to the bad luck, you will die.
 (But) if you fight the bad luck, you have a better chance to survive and make your life better.
 This is very simple wisdom, yes?
 But still very crucial especially in these kind of days, when everybody feels entitled to their good luck."